-DOT should provide a reasonable opportunity and capability for individuals to make informed decisions about the collection, use, and disclosure of their PII.
-As required by the Privacy Act, individuals should be active participants in the decision making process regarding the collection and use of their PII and be provided reasonable access to their PII and the opportunity to have their PII corrected, amended, or deleted, as appropriate.
+DOT provides a reasonable opportunity and capability for individuals to make informed decisions about the collection, use, and disclosure of their PII.
+As required by the Privacy Act, individuals should be active participants in the decision-making process regarding the collection and use of their PII and they are provided reasonable access to their PII and the opportunity to have their PII corrected, amended, or deleted, as appropriate.

-ATLAS Aviation collects examinee name, FTN, DOB, phone number, city, state, zip code, country, and citizenship directly from the individuals.
-ATLAS Aviation maintains a scanned copy of the photo ID that is used for verification of the examinee.
-The photo ID is retained in the event that the FAA's Office of Security and Hazardous Materials Safety (ASH) is required to investigate incidents of suspected fraud on the testing process.
+ATLAS Aviation collects Examinee name, FTN, DOB, email address, phone number, city, state, zip code, country, and citizenship directly from the individuals.
+ATLAS Aviation maintains a scanned copy of the photo ID and authorization that was used to verify the Examinee's identity prior to them being approved to take the AKTs.
+The photo ID and authorization are retained in case the FAA's Office of Security and Hazardous Materials Safety (ASH) is required to investigate incidents of suspected fraud in the testing process.

-An examinee may log into their ATLAS Aviation account at any time and update any of their information, except for their name and FTN.
+An Examinee may log into their ATLAS Aviation account at any time and update any of their information, except for their name and FTN.
 Name changes must be completed in IACRA.
-Once the name change is completed in IACRA, the examinee can log back into ATLAS Aviation and select the "update" feature.
-At that time, ATLAS Aviation automatically pulls the updated name through a data exchange with IACRA.
-ATLAS Aviation account information may also be updated by contacting PSI via phone at 1 (800) 211-2754.
+Once the name change is completed in IACRA, the Examinee can log back into ATLAS Aviation and select the "update" feature to refresh their information.
+At that time, ATLAS Aviation automatically pulls the updated name through a data exchange with IACRA and presents it on the screen.
+The ATLAS Aviation account information may also be updated by contacting PSI via phone at 844-704-1487.